Introduction to Web Mapping

 A web map is an interactive display of geographic information, in the form of a web page, that you can use to tell stories and answer questions.

 In the past, most digital geographic information was confined to specialized software on desktop PCs and could not be easily shared.
 With the advent of web mapping, geographical information can be shared, visualized and edited in the browser.
-The most important advantage to this is accessibility: a web map, just like any website, can be reached by anyone from any device that has a browser and an internet connection.
+The most important advantage to this is accessibility: a web map, just like any website, can be reached by anyone from any device that has an internet browser and an internet connection.

 Web maps are also said to be powered by the web, rather than just digital maps on the web.
-This means that the map is usually not self-contained; in other words it depends on the internet.
-At least some of the content displayed on a web maps is usually loaded from other locations on the web (such as a tile server).
+This means that the map is usually not self-contained; in other words, it depends on the internet.
+At least some of the content displayed on a web maps is usually loaded from other locations on the web, such as a tile server.

 |Visualization and journalism||Global Migration|

 |Real-Time Transport Location|